ralphwetzel/theonionbox/README_v4.md

 ---

 ### Control Center
 Do you intend to monitor more than one Tor node?
 Are you interested in the Oninooo data of other Tor nodes?
-The section _Tor | Control Center_ provides that functionality.
+The section _Box | Control Center_ provides that functionality.

 ![image](docs/images/control.png)